 The results of the Miami Leadership Summit will be included in a soon-to-be-released revised Miami: Leadership in a Global Economy.

 A new direction for Greater Miami was the day's topic as dedicated business leaders, some of the area's most prominent, worked to develop specific ideas to position the region as a global competitor economically, culturally, and socially.
 The springboard for the discussion was "Miami: Leadership in a Global Community," an insightful and fascinating case report distributed to the leaders in advance of the summit (click here to download case).

-The report was developed over the past year as staff members from FIU's Center for Leadership, led by Dr. Ken Lipartito, Chairman of the FIU Department of History, gathered data and interviewed leaders to create a snapshot of Miami as it enters the second decade of the millennium.
-Jeb Bush, Armando Codina, David Lawrence, Daniella Levine, Donna Shalala and H.T.
+The report was developed over the past year as staff members from the Center for Leadership at FIU, led by Dr. Ken Lipartito, Chairman of the FIU Department of History, gathered data and interviewed leaders to create a snapshot of Miami as it enters the second decade of the millennium.
+Jeb Bush, Armando Codina, David Lawrence, Daniella Levine, Donna Shalala, and H.T.
 Smith were among the many influential Miamians interviewed.

 - Link idea creation and innovators to entrepreneurs - universities should play a key role in creating incubators to support innovators, allowing ideas to develop and grow.
-She cited that 75% of these incubated businesses survive 5 year after they leave the incubator and they stay in the area that supported their development.
+She cited that 75% of these incubated businesses survive five years after they leave the incubator and they stay in the area that supported their development.

 - Do a better job at connecting small businesses to big business - big companies are a great source of corporate venture capital and we must brokerage the relationship between the big companies as mentors and sources of revenue, and the small businesses with fresh ideas.